 Root, intermediate and SSL certificates — oh, my!
 These are terms you may have heard while browsing online.
 But what is a root certificate, and how does it differ from other digital certificates?

-You probably don’t consciously think about data integrity, privacy protection and end-entity authentication when browsing the internet.
-But even when you’re not thinking about online security, root certificates and the SSL system are.Â
+When browsing the internet, you probably don’t consciously think about data integrity, privacy protection and end-entity authentication.
+But even if you’re not thinking about online security, root certificates and the SSL system are.Â

 What Is a Root Certificate?